skateboard/gradle-template/README.md

 # gradle-template
-a gradle project template i will use in future projects
+a gradle project template i will use for future projects